-According to the EPA, about 31 percent of all U.S. carbon emissions come from the combustion of fossil fuels to transport people and goods.
-That makes transportation the second largest source of the nation’s CO2 emissions after electricity generation.
+According to the EPA, about 29 percent of all U.S. greenhouse gas emissions come from the combustion of fossil fuels to transport people and goods.
+That makes transportation the largest source of the nation’s CO2 emissions.

 Solar cars are a long way from being mainstream, but the next best thing is electric vehicles (EV) and EV plug-in hybrids that use both electricity and a gas-powered engine.
 Charge the car using solar panels from home, like EV expert Christoff Demont-Heinrich, and EVs become the most practical, emissions-free car on the market today.

 Solar panels collect light from the sun to generate clean, renewable electricity.